sjbylo/demo-content/demo-openshift-service-mesh/README.md

 ---

-Example using Kiali to allow traffic to enter the mesh via the OpenShift route and the mesh ingres gateway.
+Example using Kiali to allow traffic to enter the mesh via the OpenShift route and the mesh ingres gateway (Ensure the Hosts tab also shows the same hostname).

 <img src="kiali-wizard-gw-vs.png" alt="Image of Kiali Wizard" width="800">